Tax Implications When Tutoring As A Freelancer

 How can I keep records of what I earn from tutoring jobs?

-Tax software is an easy way to log your self-employed income.
+Our tax software for tutors is an easy way to log your self-employed income.
 You can simply categorise a payment made to you, and it will automatically add this to your Self Assessment tax return.

 Beyond that, you may also wish to keep a hold of receipts, invoices and bank statements that show payments that you’ve made for business purposes.
 Why?
 Because you may be able to use these expenses to lower your tax liability and increase your take-home pay.